Leeds Country Way: Part 1: Golden Acre to Barwick-in-Elmet

-Section 1: The path crosses Golden Acre Park and passes the Yorkshire Wildlife Trust's Adel Dam Nature Reserve, following the route of the Meanwood Valley Trail.
-It coincides briefly with the Leeds link to the Dales Way north of Eccup Reservoir, before crossing the Ebor Way and entering the Harewood Estate.
+Section 1: the path crosses Golden Acre Park and passes the Yorkshire Wildlife Trust's Adel Dam Nature Reserve, following the route of the Meanwood Valley Trail.
+It coincides briefly with the Leeds link to the Dales Way north of Eccup Reservoir, before crossing the Ebor Way and entering the Harewood House estate.
 Here there is a glimpse of what looks like a small village, not marked on any map, but which is actually the set for the TV series Emmerdale.
 Walkers may also see red kites which have been successfully reintroduced in this area.

-Section 2: After crossing the A61, the way passes north of Wike and reaches the village of Bardsey with its Anglo-Saxon church tower and the Bingley Arms public house, which claims to be the oldest in England.
-The way turns south, crossing the A58, to Scarcroft.
+Section 2: after crossing the A61 road, the path passes north of Wike and reaches the village of Bardsey with its Anglo-Saxon church tower and the Bingley Arms public house, which claims to be the oldest in England.
+The path turns south, crossing the A58, to Scarcroft.